Xiaoang0211/NoMaD_ROS2/README.md

-### NoMaD with ROS2 Integration for Deployment on PX4-Autopilot in Gazebo Sim
+## NoMaD Deployment on PX4-Autopilot with ROS2

 [NoMaD: Goal Masked Diffusion Policies for Navigation and Exploration](https://arxiv.org/pdf/2310.07896) is a unified architecture that combines task-oriented navigation and task-agnostic exploration into a single diffusion policy.
 This enables robots to explore new environments effectively while navigating to user-specified goals when required.